Siege of Enniskillen (1594)

-The siege of Enniskillen took place at Enniskillen in Fermanagh, Ireland, in 1594 and 1595, during the Nine Years' War.
+The siege of Enniskillen took place at Enniskillen in Fermanagh, present day Northern Ireland, in 1594 and 1595, during the Nine Years' War.
 In February 1594, the English had captured Enniskillen Castle from the Irish after a waterborne assault and massacred the defenders after they surrendered.
 From May 1594, an Irish army under Hugh Maguire and Cormac MacBaron O'Neill besieged the English garrison in the castle, and in August they defeated an English relief force.
 A second relief force was allowed to resupply the garrison, but the castle remained cut off.
 Eventually, in May 1595, the English garrison surrendered to the Irish and were then massacred.

 Background

-In 1593, Hugh Maguire, the Gaelic lord of Fermanagh, had objected to the behaviour of the newly-appointed English Crown sheriff Humphrey Willis.
-Willis had raided and plundered in Maguire's territory.
-Maguire was not strong enough to resist the sheriff, but after receiving troops from Hugh O'Neill, Earl of Tyrone, Maguire expelled Willis.
+In 1593, Hugh Maguire, Chief of the Name and Lord of Fermanagh, had objected to the behaviour of the newly-appointed English Crown sheriff Humphrey Willis.
+As he had done before being expelled by Hugh Roe O'Donnell from Tyrconnell in 1592, Willis was cattle raiding and plundering throughout Clan Maguire territory.
+Maguire was not strong enough to resist the sheriff, but after receiving reinforcements from Hugh O'Neill, Earl of Tyrone, Maguire expelled Willis.
 In May and June 1593, Maguire and Brian Oge O'Rourke of West Breifne raided lands held by the English Lord President of Connaught, Richard Bingham.
 They destroyed the town around Ballymote Castle.
 This was part of a proxy war waged to distract the Crown while Tyrone strengthened his position in Ulster.
 As hoped for, the Crown responded by sending an army under Sir Henry Bagenal and Gaelic leader Hugh O'Neill, Earl of Tyrone (outwardly still loyal to the Crown), who defeated Maguire's force at the Battle of Belleek in October 1593.
 However, Maguire's main force remained unscathed.